GT-RAIL/derail-fetchit-public/README.md

 ## rail_test_world
 Files with RAIL version of test environment for copying to `fetchit_challenge` package.

+## manipulation_actions
+Standalone manipulation actions and testing for the FetchIt! challenge.

 ## fetchit_mapping
 Code for 2D/3D laser/depth based static localization/collision mapping.